Load from External Kafka

 If the source cluster uses SASL and SSL, you need to upload the keytab of each Kerberos principal, as well as the key store and truststore to every node of your TigerGraph cluster.
 Each file must be at the same absolute path on all nodes.

 The following configurations are required for admin, producer and consumer.
-To supply the configuration for the corresponding component, replace <prefix>
+Kafka allows SSL settings overriding, respecting security settings with the following precedence:

 .